Hypermagnesaemia is defined as a serum magnesium concentration > 1.1 mmol/L.

 Other factors that influence magnesium reabsorption in the nephron include:

-There are no major hormones that regulates magnesium and interaction with the magnesium stores in bone is slow.
+There are no major hormones that regulate magnesium and interaction with the magnesium stores in bone is slow.
 Therefore, a negative magnesium balance (e.g. from inadequate intake) quickly leads to hypomagnesaemia.

-As magnesium is reliant on urinary excretion for clearance, positive magnesium balance (e.g. intravenous infusion) in the context of renal impairment can leads to hypermagnesaemia.
+As magnesium is reliant on urinary excretion for clearance, a positive magnesium balance (e.g. intravenous infusion) in the context of renal impairment can lead to hypermagnesaemia.

-Hypermagnesaemia principally develops in the context of renal impairment or large administration of magnesium.
+Hypermagnesaemia typically develops in the context of renal impairment or excess administration of magnesium.